6am start, Idyllwild CA

 We will have a rider’s dinner & meeting at Hub Cyclery.
 Food & festivities this year will be hosted at a local house.

-Ride departs at 6am sharp from Higher Grounds Coffee House.
+Ride departs at 6am sharp.
 Neutral roll out to the edge of town.

 Starting in Idyllwild, we will ride through the San Jacintos to Borrego Springs by way of Coyote Canyon, geographically diverse and a historic part of the Juan Bautista de Anza expeditions.
 The riding here will vary from Jeep road to cross country.
 We’ll ride sand washes through the Anza Borrego desert, up rugged doubletrack into the Lagunas, through the mountains on singletrack and west to the San Diego Bay on doubletrack, single track, and paved bike paths.
 The route brings us north along the Pacific Ocean and turns inland at Torrey Pines State Beach.
 From there we’ll ride singletrack through Penasquitos Canyon, Black Mountain Open Space, Lake Hodges, and the San Pasqual Valley Trail, entirely singletrack.
 The route climbs high back into the mountains through Pamo Valley, Black Canyon, and Lost Valley on long stretches of doubletrack before bringing us back home on the California Riding and Hiking Trail.